-Advantix Flea & Tick Treatment for Dogs 10-25kg
+Advantix Spot-On Flea & Tick Control Treatment for Dogs 10-25kg

 Don't Wait for your Dog to get Ticks before you Treat Them, Repel Ticks before they hit this Season

 Unlike conventional paraciticides, which kill parasites after they bite, Advantix repels the most common ticks, sand flies, stable flies and mosquitoes before they have the chance to bite and it effectively kills ticks and fleas.
 Less biting means less stress and less risk of disease.

 The paralysis tick, Ixodes holocyclus, causes tick paralysis.
 Tick paralysis is a serious and potentially fatal condition requiring urgent veterinary attention.

 Features of Advantix:

 - Effective against ticks, fleas, sand flies, mosquitoes and stable flies.